 Coverage.py will read settings from other usual configuration files if no other configuration file is used.
 It will automatically read from "setup.cfg" or "tox.ini" if they exist.
 In this case, the section names have "coverage:" prefixed, so the [run] options described below will be found in the [coverage:run] section of the file.

 Coverage.py will read from "pyproject.toml" if TOML support is available, either because you are running on Python 3.11 or later, or because you installed with the toml extra (pip install coverage[toml]).
-Configuration must be within the [tool.coverage] section, for example, [tool.coverage.run].
-Environment variable expansion in values is available, but only within quoted strings, even for non-string values.

 6.3.1 Syntax